Medical examiner said the teen was hit seven or eight times

 “All but one gunshot wound were to the lower extremities,” Graham said.
 “The one fatal wound was to the head.”

-Police said the teen fired a pistol three times at an off-duty St. Louis officer who was wearing his uniform while moonlighting for a security company.
-The officer fired back 17 times, authorities said.
+Police Chief Sam Dotson said the killing happened Wednesday evening when a suspect shot a pistol three times at the St. Louis officer, who was off-duty but wearing his uniform while moonlighting for a security company.
+The officer fired his pistol 17 times, police said.

-Myers and Brown were both 18, African-American and killed by white police officers.
-One big difference: Police said Brown was unarmed.
+Myers and Brown were both 18 and black and killed by white police officers.
+One big difference: Police said Brown was not armed.

-“It’s a clear case of this young man being gunned down by an insensitive white officer who was off-duty,” Akbar Muhammad, who also is a member of a coalition calling for the officer who shot Brown to be prosecuted, told CNN affiliate KTVI.
+“It`s a clear case of this young man being gunned down by an insensitive white officer who was off-duty,” Akbar Muhammad, part of a coalition seeking justice in the Brown shooting, told CNN affiliate KTVI.
+“He chased them off a corner.”

-Without video of the incident or unbiased witnesses, the police and the public must rely on physical evidence, he said.
-A 9 mm pistol allegedly fired by Myers was found at the scene, police said.
-It was jammed, which shows that it had been fired, Bruntrager said.
+Bruntrager said without video of the incident or unbiased witnesses, the police and the public must rely on physical evidence.
+A 9mm pistol allegedly fired by Myers was found at the scene, police said.

-But Van Jones, a civil rights activist and CNN contributor, said there’s a lot of police mistrust after the Brown killing.
+But Van Jones, a civil rights activist and CNN contributor, said nobody can trust the police after the Brown killing.

-“You’re seeing a wholesale breakdown of trust,” he said.
+“You’re seeing a wholesale breakdown of trust,” he said on “OutFront.”

 Thursday night, St. Louis residents held a candlelight vigil for Myers at a sandwich shop where he bought food shortly before being shot.
 They sang hymns, prayed and released balloons into the air.